We may earn affiliate commissions for the recommended products. Learn more.

 When testing speed, we are looking at two things:

-• Largest Contentful Paint – it shows how fast the biggest chunk of the website's content is loaded.
+• Largest Contentful Paint (LCP) – it shows how fast the biggest chunk of the website's content is loaded.
 Up to 2.5 seconds is considered a good result.

 Stress testing

-bluehost stress testing results
+Bluehost stress testing

 Bluehost handled 50 virtual visitors with little to no issues and just a few minor spikes in the overall server response time.
+However, it did have a single HTTP failure.
 To understand the graph, look at the blue line for speed, and the grey line for the virtual users.
 The blue line remains flat even when the number of visitors is increasing.
-Only a couple of bumps, later on, are visible, but nothing that would indicate a problem.
-Similarly to Bluehost, Hostinger passed the test perfectly.
+Only a couple of bumps are visible, but nothing that would indicate a problem.

-Hostinger stress testing results
+Hostinger stress testing

 All in all, Hostinger is the frontrunner in almost every performance-related aspect of this comparison.
 It is the most efficient host with 100% uptime, fast page loading, and powerful servers.
 However, Bluehost does not fall very far behind and still stays one of the best-performing hosts on the market.